thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 This code loops with a meaningless computation to simulate some CPU intensive work.
 It'll only continue if the `IsCancellationRequested` property is false, and the wait time is positive.
 If you comment out the line to check cancellation requests, you'll see it won't respect cancellation at all.

-But wait, I hear you say, you've sneaked in some new code.
+But wait, I hear you say, you've snuck in some new code.
 What is this `Async.CancellationToken`?
-This returns the `CancellationToken` assigned to that Async; it's what's being passed from parent to child Asyncs, and what we should be using to check cancellation on, since we can't assume it'll always be the default token.
+This returns what is referred to as the _ambient_ `CancellationToken` assigned to that Async, i.e. the `CancellationToken` fed through the tree of computations in a nested Async workflow.
+It's what's being passed from parent to child Asyncs, and what we should be using to check cancellation on, since we can't assume it'll always be the default token.

 ### Sub groups

 As we mentioned above, what if we only want to cancel a certain group of Asyncs, but leave the rest running?
 That's where the `CancellationTokenSource.CreateLinkedTokenSource` method comes in.
 It creates a new `CancellationTokenSource` that will cancel if the passed-in token cancels.
 Since it's a separate source however, if it's cancelled, then only workflows working off of that source will be cancelled.
 That's a mouthful, so let's look at some examples.
 (Notice we have some new code for `linkedCts` and a function for cancelling tokens related to it).

 Code

 ```fsharp